 Check this page regularly for updates, results from the surveys, plus details of this autumn’s Daffodil Conference.
-Alternatively, sign up to receive free monthly ebulletins (right hand side of this page).
+Alternatively, sign up to receive free monthly ebulletins (right hand side of our home page).

 Heralds of Spring is funded by the Heritage Lottery Fund – Sharing Heritage programme and the Tamar Valley AONB, and is supported by a steering group of local organisations, community groups and individuals.